ierror/acid-chess/docs/index.rst

 1. as binary: for users who want to try ACID Chess and don't want to deal with installing Python etc.
 2. check out the project via git and install the dependencies manually for people who want to develop on ACID Chess themselves.

+Modern hardware, preferably NVIDIA GPU or Mac M[0-9]+ is recommended!

 |

 Known bugs and limitations